 Q: How much does this cost and who is paying for it?

-A: CCHI has partnered with Full Circle Communities who are overseeing the project.
-The cost of each unit will depend on the size and the residents income.
-Services will be paid by the individual using individual funding for support service providers.
+A: Services will be paid by the individual using their own funding for support service providers.
 We are looking at rental and ownership opportunities for future buildings.

 Q: What can I do to be a part of this amazing project?

 Q: How has Covid affected CCHI?

 A: With the restrictions around Covid, we were unable to launch our membership drive in the way we had planned!
 However, we will not let that deter us from moving forward, offering virtual and in person programs, activities and gatherings for CCHI Members.

 Q: Is there a waiting list to get into the building?

 A: There is not a waiting list currently.
 When the building is close to opening, the developer will open up a waiting list.
 This list will have criteria that helps to determine the residents.
 Criteria for the first building is individuals with DD community members who work and serve the community(teachers, firefighters, police officers, hospital workers, social service employees).
 The selection of residence is made by the developer.

 Q: You mention a "first" building, will there be others?